In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is paranoid personality disorder.

 - suspicion, without justification, of being exploited, injured, or deceived by others

-- fixated on unjustified doubts about the reliability of people in their lives
+- fixated on unjustified doubts about the reliability of people in one’s life

-- reluctant to confide in others out of concern that it will be used against them
+- reluctant to confide in others out of concern that it will be used against oneself

 - misinterpret things in the environment as having an underlying belittling, hostile, or threatening meaning

-- quick to interpret others as attacking their character/reputation, and quick to meet this with counterattack
+- quick to interpret others as attacking one’s character/reputation, and quick to meet this with counterattack

-- ongoing suspicions, without justification, that their partner is cheating on them
+- ongoing suspicions, without justification, that one’s partner is cheating

 As with other personality disorders, it doesn’t pop up out of the blue in adulthood; rather, symptoms are already well established by early adulthood.
 It’s normal for people to have some of these symptoms (like grudges) some of the time.
 To rise to the level of disorder, the symptoms must cause significant distress and impairment in functioning, although the person may well misattribute the cause of that distress/impairment.